-Herman Gulch Trail is a 6.4 mile moderately trafficked out and back trail located near Idaho Springs, CO that features a lake and is rated as moderate.
+Herman Gulch Trail is a 6.4 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until September.
 Dogs are also able to use this trail.

 cross country skiing